What is domestic violence and where can you find support?

 Commonly asked questions about family and domestic violence

-Making a statement to the police about domestic violence can feel daunting, but it can also be an important step towards safety.
-The eSafety Commissioner has a helpful guide to understanding and preparing to talk to the police.
+Making a statement to the police about domestic violence can feel daunting, but it can also be an important step towards safety. eSafety has a helpful guide to understanding and preparing to talk to the police.

 Understanding why people commit domestic violence can be complex and distressing.
 While these factors might explain some behaviours, they never excuse violence.
 Everyone has the right to feel safe in their relationships and homes.
 Some reasons people commit domestic violence may include: